HelloAIXIAOJI/JLang/docs/syntax_en.md

 ### 7.2 Weak Typing System

-JsonLang features a weak typing system that automatically converts between types:
+JLang features a weak typing system that automatically converts between types:

 - String numbers ("42") convert to actual numbers in math operations
 - Boolean values convert to 1 (true) or 0 (false) in numeric contexts